begmuhommet/low-ops-docs/docs/application/operations/firewall.md

-Firewall Serves as a critical component for securing the network and systems.
+Firewall serves as a critical component for securing the network and systems.

 **To access the `Firewall` tab, follow the steps below:**